-Where to stay in Soria – A guide to the small city of Castilla y León
+Where to stay in Soria – A guide to this city of Castile and León

 Soria is located in northern Spain, in the eastern part of Castilla y León, on the banks of the Duero River.